 Matt Peachey | Vice Chairman

-Matt and Daria and their five children live in Lewistown, PA.
+Matt and Daria and their six children live in Lewistown, PA.
 They are members at Valley View Amish Mennonite Church in Belleville, where Matt serves as a deacon.
 They are seeking to raise a family in an urban area because they believe it gives opportunity to share their godly heritage with others.
 Matt enjoys teaching at Valley View Christian School.
 He longs to see God’s kingdom spread throughout the world encompassing all peoples.
 He desires to inspire this vision in his family, students, and church.
 Matt.
 6:33

 Tim Stoltzfus | Treasurer